 After reading “Getting to know you less and less” (SN: 11/6/10, p.
 16), I felt the researchers’ assumptions were incomplete.
 So I asked my wife of 42 years what her favorite color was.
 Her response was just as I expected: “I don’t have a favorite color,” she said, “only a range of colors.”
 This was true for me also.
 Thus, I think that one factor is not that couples get to know each other less the longer they’ve been together, it is that over the years they experience more and more things, and their likes and dislikes are more complicated than when they were young.
 Each partner then is less likely to know what the other likes because the other has no simple answer.

 Frankly, I would say it’s not “more complicated”, it is just less sharp.
 As we get older, we become more adept at knowing nothing as chapter 10 hints, When your discernment penetrates the four quarters, are you capable of not knowing anything?
-As one’s days dwindle, “soften the blightness, be the same as dust” comes more naturally… naturally.
+As one’s days dwindle, chapter 56’s soften the blightness, be the same as dust comes more naturally.
 Admittedly though, explaining that can get “complicated”.
-The article, Getting to not know you, while accurate in facts, lacks perspective, and without that, we merely go around in circles I feel.
+The article, Getting to not know you, while accurate in facts, lacks perspective, and without that, we merely go around in circles.

 Stark and others are now trying to understand why short-term memories become more difficult to capture as people get older, even among adults who remain mentally sharp into their later years.
-In 2010, in Hippocampus, Stark and his colleagues described evidence of a sluggishness in new neurons that arise in the dentate gyrus of aged brains.
 In older tissue, the newborn nerve cells appear to require greater contrasts among images and experiences before reacting and capturing a memory.
-As people age, Stark says, “we seem to be less good about details and specifics.”
+As people age, Stark says, “we seem to be less good about details and specifics”…

 But researchers are also exploring ways to keep newborn neurons of old age as numerous and eager as those formed in younger years.
 First, scientists are identifying influences that, in animal studies, appear to decrease neurogenesis in the dentate — including stress, alcohol consumption and a high-fat diet.
 In addition to the enemies of neurogenesis, researchers have identified habits that protect and nurture all vintages of brain cells, including physical activity and some common components of plants…

 ‘What Is Naturally So’

-Frankly, we resist or reject ‘what is naturally so’ if it doesn’t match our idealized better world.
-The better is nothing more than a projection of one’s self interests.
+Frankly, we resist or reject ‘what is naturally so’ if it doesn’t match our ideal of better.
+The better is nothing more than a projection of our self-interests.
 These articles exemplify our natural desire for a better memory.
 However, feeling any transcendent beauty of ‘what is naturally so’ can only happen when we loosen our grip on the ideals of how better any situation could or should be.
-No wonder chapter 64 advices, Therefore the sage to desire not to desire, or chapter 19, Have little thought of self and as few desires as possible… Well, it sound good in theory anyway!
+As chapter 64 advices, Therefore the sage to desire not to desire, or chapter 19, Have little thought of self and as few desires as possible… Well, it sound good in theory anyway!